What to Expect and How to Prepare

 When do we need to travel?

-Once your birth mother goes into labor, Lifetime will contact you and notify you to travel.
-Pregnancy is often unpredictable – only 4% of women give birth on their expected due dates.
+When your baby’s birth mother goes into labor, Lifetime will notify you to travel.
+Since only 4% of babies arrive on their due dates, don’t plan your trip too early—wait for your adoption professional’s call.

-Once you get the call from your adoption agency that the birth mother is in labor, you need to travel ASAP, within 24 hours of the phone call.
-Quickly arriving shows the birth mother that you’re there for the baby and that this is your #1 priority.
+Once you get the call, need to travel ASAP, within 24 hours, to show your commitment.
+Arriving quickly reassures the birth mother that you’re ready and that this is your top priority.

 What should we bring?